eastgenomics/athena/README.md

 ## Installation

 Dependencies may be installed from the requirements.txt file using ```pip install -r requirements.txt```.
-This should contain everything required to generate coverage statistics and reports.
+This should contains all the required python packages required to generate coverage statistics and reports.
+For optional calculating of variant coverage from VCFs, [BEDtools][bedtools-url] is also required to be installed.

 Tested on Ubuntu 18.04.4 and macOS 10.15.4